About me

 with Martin Söderström and Johan Vikström

-R&R for Journal of European Economic Association NEW VERSION
+Conditionally accepted for Journal of European Economic Association

 Coverage : RJ , Forskning , Sveriges Radio , Akademikern , Publikt , Aftonbladet , Kvalitetsmagasinet